 In the G.O.
-1st read above, Government have issued orders declaring 10.07.2017 (Monday) as General Holiday on the occasion of Bonalu Festival.
+1st read above, Government has issued orders declaring 10.07.2017 (Monday) as General Holiday on the occasion of the Bonalu festival.

-2) Government, after careful consideration of the matter, have decided to change the General Holiday on the occasion of Bonalu to 17.07.2017 (Monday) instead of 10.07.2017 (Monday).
+2) The government, after careful consideration of the matter, has decided to change the General Holiday on the occasion of Bonalu to 17.07.2017 (Monday) instead of 10.07.2017 (Monday).
 Accordingly, the following notification is issued and shall be published in the extra-ordinary Gazette of Telangana State:

 In partial modification of the orders issued in G.O.Rt.No.2529, General Administration (Spl.E) Department, dt.22.11.2016, notifying the General Holidays and Optional Holidays, the Government hereby declare 17.07.2017 as General Holiday on the occasion of ‘BONALU’, instead of 10.07.2017 (Monday), declared earlier.
 As a result, 10.07.2017 will be observed as a working day.